puzzlepeaches/msprobe/README.md

 ## About <a name = "about"></a>

 Finding all things on-prem Microsoft for password spraying and enumeration.

+The tool will used a list of common subdomains associated with your target apex domain to attempt to discover valid instances of on-prem Microsoft solutions.
+Screenshots of the tool in action are below:

 ![FLqt1cWXEAklMP1](https://user-images.githubusercontent.com/8538866/163191875-61040ed3-b318-4ad4-97c1-c06fb3f7eeba.jpeg)

-The tool will used a list of common subdomains associated with your target apex domain to attempt to discover valid instances of on-prem Microsoft solutions.

 ### Installing <a name = "installing"></a>